 Interactions between organisms can be described in terms of food chains and food webs and can be affected by human activity (VCSSU093)

-- Establish food webs to show the interaction between grassland species at both a local and international level
+- Establish food a web to show the interaction between grassland species

 Human causes of landscape degradation, the effects on landscape quality and the implications for places (VCGGK119)